-After this, sub-module 6, part of this sub-module is on ‘moodlines’ which continue on from the idea of emoticons, allowing individuals to express their ‘moods’ and how certain experiences have made them angry, fearful, proud, trusting and so forth.
+This sub-module on ‘moodlines’ focuses on allowing individuals to express their ‘moods’ and how certain experiences have made them angry, fearful, proud, trusting and so forth.

-- Use PLA as a way to deal with difference and diversity
+- Use participatory learning and action (PLA) as a way to deal with difference and diversity

 - Promote collaboration between learners